QNAP-HomeLAB/docker-scripts/README.md

          - **Do not save sensitive data** in compose.yml files if this is a git repository.

       `/share/docker/runtime`
-         - Optional. `Temporary` DB files and `transcode` files will go here.
+         - OPTIONAL. `Temporary` DB files and `transcode` files will go here.
          - This folder should reside on a volume that does not get backed up.
          - Link this folder to a fast storage volume or Qtier cache if possible.
          - If used, create with `ln -s /target/volume/path /share/docker/runtime`